Wanderlusst/smartAfter-frontend/pdf-parser-backend/README.md

 ## Integration with Frontend

 ### Next.js Integration
-The backend is designed to work seamlessly with the Next.js frontend:
+The backend is designed to work seamlessly with the Next.js frontend in the same repository:

 1. **API Calls**: Frontend makes HTTP requests to backend endpoints
 2. **File Upload**: PDF files are sent as multipart/form-data